 To embrace agile HR, organisations need to transform.
 So, it’s no surprise that digital transformation is the buzzword on everyone’s lips, both in human resources and the wider world of business.
 But at the FUTR Asia Conference 2019 held in Singapore this October, a panel of senior HR executives cautioned that it is not about transformation for transformation’s sake, but for the potential benefits that it can bring.

-Key among these benefits is agility.
-Transformation, the panel said, should lead to greater business agility.
+Key among these benefits for the business and HR is agility.
+Transformation, the panel said, should lead to greater agility.
 It is how an organisation strategically adapts to market conditions and remains competitive.

 But whose job is it to effect such a change?
-Is it the responsibility of the business itself, or a specific function or skill group, such as HR?
+Is it the responsibility of the business itself, or should a specific function or skill group, such as HR enable more agile working?
 Any major organisational change is strategic and more often than not extremely costly, so the team that undertakes this responsibility will have to be one of the key strategic players within the organisation.

 Laurence Smith, a leading HR and agile business transformation expert, who spearheaded the digital evolution of Singapore’s DBS Bank into “the world’s best digital bank,” started referencing the Ulrich model as early as 2011 at industry conferences.